Wollffus/esx_compnents/esx_components/README.md

 weapon accesories for esx

 Modifed to support weapon add on components as well as the standard ones.
+This is set up to support the Sig M18, Military M4A1, and the Glock Custom from https://fluffy.tebex.io/category/1908966 As well as the M9A3 from https://www.markomods.com/shop/

 1) Import esx_components.sql in your database
-    This sql only provides a few to get you started, you will have to add your weapon component names
+    This sql only provides a few to get you started, you will have to add your weapon component names.

 2) Add this in your server.cfg :